How-to Guide - Configuring Promotions

 |---|---|

-| Region | Select the Region for which the Promotion applies, or leave as All Regions. |
+| Region | The region this promotion applies to.
+Select a specific region from the dropdown or leave as All Regions. |

-| Promotion ID | A unique identifier for the Promotion within the selected Region. |
+| Promotion ID | A unique identifier for the promotion within the selected region.
+Can be manually entered or auto-generated. |

 | Field | Description |